vvkjndl/rxferpcb-as400-download-automation/README.md

-To-do:
+# To-do

-Parse the log for any failures.
+Parse the log for any failures
 Error control
 Invoke multiple processes to take advantage of all cores